-If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to the headteacher Name.
-The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed
+If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to the Headteacher, Katy Bartlett.
+The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed.

-If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or nominated governor directly.
+If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.